klebercarvalho/visual-code-studio-shortcuts/README.md

 2. CMD + Shift + P -> Format Selection
 ```

-The code formatting is available in VS Code through the following shortcuts:
+__The code formatting is available in VS Code through the following shortcuts__

 ```sh
 On Windows Shift + Alt + F